vtexdocs/help-center-content/docs/tutorials/en/configuring-functions-in-the-message-center-templates.md

 ---
-title: How to set up functions in the Message Center templates
+title: 'How to set up functions in the Message Center templates'
 id: tutorials_440
 status: DRAFT
 createdAt: 2017-04-27T22:05:34.696Z